Boot from SAN environments

 multipathis correctly configured.

-To install Citrix Hypervisor to a remote disk on a SAN with multipathing enabled:
+To install Citrix Hypervisor to a remote disk on a SAN with multipathing enabled from the installer UI:

 The Citrix Hypervisor installation process configures the Citrix Hypervisor server, which boots from a remote SAN with multipathing enabled.